 Explore a different side of Orlando at museums and galleries throughout the area.

 Everyone knows that Orlando is a wondrous place where you can enjoy fantastic lands, endless adventures and incredible experiences you won’t find anywhere else.
-But with documented history that includes Indigenous settlers, astronauts, African American trailblazers, artistic visionaries and more, as well as robust regional support for the arts, Orlando has also emerged as a top destination for cultural tourists.
+But with documented history that includes Indigenous settlers, astronauts, Black American trailblazers, artistic visionaries and more, as well as robust regional support for the arts, Orlando has also emerged as a top destination for cultural tourists.

-Discover: Orlando History
+Discover: Local History

 Whether you want to explore the past, see historic artistry with your own eyes, or just immerse yourself in gorgeous paintings and sculpture you won’t soon forget, make time for Orlando’s museums and galleries — including these family-friendly options.

 Orlando vacation planning made easy — and free.
 Make a complimentary appointment with Visit Orlando’s Vacation Planners at a time and date of your choosing for the latest insider advice, special offers and more ahead of your next visit.
+You can also plot your adventures with our AI planning assistant, OPAL.

 Hannibal Square Heritage Center

-Discover: African American History & Culture
+Discover: Black American History & Culture

 The gallery also features a timeline that starts in 1880 and includes local events such as the 1911 founding of Winter Park’s Bethel Missionary Baptist Church on Welbourne Avenue.
 Parking and admission are always free.